Post-Op Lymphatic Massage

 What we don’t do:

-Likewise, we do not use cavitation or wood therapy for post-op massages.
+Likewise, we do not use fat-destroying cavitation or wood therapy for post-op massages.
 While these are great treatments for those who want body contouring without surgery, they can be devastating to your surgical outcome.
+Wait six months before getting these treatments where you had surgery.

 These therapies can disrupt the healing process by preventing the skin from reattaching to the fascia (which could cause a seroma or fibrosis).
-Not only can cavitation cause sagging skin post-surgery, it can burn your organs, as it’s impossible to perform properly on inflamed tissue.
 Wood therapy carries the risk of reopening incisions, increasing the risk of infection and added scarring.

-While cavitation, wood therapy and taping all have their place in the bodyworker’s toolbox, they should be avoided for six months to a year after surgery, depending on the surgery type.
+While cavitation and wood therapy all have their place in the bodyworker’s toolbox, they should be avoided for six months to a year after surgery, depending on the surgery type.

 Let’s Schedule Your Post-Op Lymphatic Massages!